dgee02/Smart-OMDb-Search/README.md

 ## Description

-A smart search engine for obtaining information from the OMDb service.
+A smart search engine for obtaining information from the OMDb API.
 Users can explore movies, series, episodes, etc. and view various details about them.

 ![](https://raw.githubusercontent.com/dgee02/portfolio-content/main/projects/Smart-OMDb-Search.gif)

 ## Main Features

-- OMDb & YouTube API Integration: Access comprehensive movie data and trailers, with search results quickly retrieved and displayed.
+- AI Integration: Provide any description and Google Gemini will attempt to determine the title name.

-- AI Integration: Provide any description and Google Gemini will attempt to determine the movie title.
+- Advanced Filters: Refine searches by genre, year, type, director, and cast with support for multiple values.

-- Advanced Filters: Refine searches by genre, year, type, director, and cast with multiple values support.
+- Modals: Click on a search result for additional information without leaving the current page.

-- Search Term Highlighting: Highlight matching parts of the title in search results, aiding in quick identification of relevant content.
+- YouTube Integration: View relevant trailers for each search result.

-- Modals: Interact with search results through modals, allowing for detailed information viewing and trailer playback without leaving the current page.
+- Search Term Highlighting: Highlight matching parts of titles in search results for quick identification of relevant content.

-- Usage Guidelines: Clear instructions for maximizing search features.
+- Usage Guidelines: Instructions with examples are provided to enhance understanding of search features.

-- Additional Quality of Life Improvements: Easily reset search criteria with a single click, hassle-free searching with case-insensitive input recognition, and more.
+- Additional Quality of Life Features: Easily reset search criteria with a single click, hassle-free searching with case-insensitive input recognition, and more.

 ## Usage